 Instructions

-- Remove any dried or brown outer layers from the sprouts of any brussel sprouts.
+• Remove any dried or brown outer layers from the brussels sprouts.
 These leaves have lost their distinct taste and flavor.
-Slice the broccoli stalk before it touches the base of the plant and thoroughly wash the sprouts with cold water to remove any dirt.
+Thoroughly wash the sprouts with cold water to remove any dirt.

 Expert Tips